kemunpus20/r3-app/doc/PRODUCTION.md

     - AZURE_STORAGE_KEY : your storage key
     - ALLOWED_HOSTS : your application url (e.g. hoge.azurewebsites.net)
     - DEBUG : True (will change to False later soon)
-1. Configure automatic deploy from Github to Azure App Service.
+1. Configure automatic deployment from Github to Azure App Service using GitHub Actions.
 1. To setup database and application admin, start app service and connect that via ssh from the azure console. note that ssh would not work if Debug is "False".
     ```
     # pip install -r requirements